feklee/MultiTrans/README.md

   * *Collision detection:* One pin can start sending without worrying if the other side is sending as well.
 Collisions are automatically detected and circumvented.
 No information is lost.

+  * *Infrared option:* Bi-directional communication through air, if needed.
+    Further communication channels may be possible as well but have been untested.

   * Maximum uni-directional data rates on an Arduino Uno / Pro Mini: